flodlan/Lab-Wiki/documents/fMRI/fmri-analysis.md

 * [Decoding and MVPA: Predicting from Brain Images](https://nilearn.github.io/stable/decoding/index.html) - This page contains thorough explanations of the different analysis you can perform as well as code examples and important notions to consider.
   * [PyMVPA](http://www.pymvpa.org/) - another open source free alternative to perform MVPA analysis (not restricted to the neuroimaging domain using a Python base)
 * [Functional Connectivity and Resting State Analysis](https://nilearn.github.io/stable/connectivity/index.html) - Similarly as the previous one, this page also includes information on quite advanced statistical analysis that you can perform when analyzing brain images.
 * [Representational Similarity Analysis](https://rsatoolbox.readthedocs.io/en/latest/index.html) - This is not part of NiLearn, but rather a toolbox (and tutorials) on how to perform RSA.
-This is a very useful technique especially when wanting to compare data of different modalities (_e.g.,_ behavioral, neuroimaging, ai).
+This is a very useful technique especially when wanting to compare data of different modalities (_e.g.,_ behavioral, neuroimaging, AI).
 The developers of this method created their own website containing useful documentation for it.

 ## Brain Visualization